Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Background

 \subsection{Image Captioning}

 Image captioning is an image-to-text task that describes the salient content of an image in natural language.
 Typically, IC tasks involve two primary components, visual encoding and language modeling~\cite{icsurvey}.
 Firstly, images are encoded as one or multiple feature vectors, which serve as the input for the language model.
 Then, the language model generates a sequence of words or sub-words decoded according to a provided vocabulary.
-Currently, the approaches for visual encoding can be classified into the following types: (1) CNN-based features~\cite{showandtell}; (2) visual contents over grids or regions~\cite{visualGridEncoder, bottomup}; (3) graph-based methods adding visual relationships between visual regions~\cite{graphEncoder}; (4) Transformer-based methods~\cite{Oscar, VinVL}.
-Language modeling can be classified into four categories: (1) LSTM-based approaches with single-layer or two-layer options~\cite{showandtell, bottomup}; (2) CNN-based methods attempting to surpass the fully recurrent paradigm~\cite{CNNdecoder}; (3) Transformer-based fully attentive approaches~\cite{transformerDecoder}; (4) BERT-like strategies that directly connect visual and textual inputs~\cite{Oscar}.
+Currently, the approaches for visual encoding can be classified into the following types: (1) CNN-based features~\cite{showandtell}; (2) visual contents over grids or regions~\cite{visualGridEncoder, bottomup}; (3) graph-based methods adding visual relationships between visual regions~\cite{graphEncoder}; and (4) Transformer-based methods~\cite{Oscar, VinVL}.
+Language modeling can be classified into four categories: (1) LSTM-based approaches with single-layer or two-layer options~\cite{showandtell, bottomup}; (2) CNN-based methods attempting to surpass the fully recurrent paradigm~\cite{CNNdecoder}; (3) Transformer-based fully attentive approaches~\cite{transformerDecoder}; and (4) BERT-like strategies that directly connect visual and textual inputs~\cite{Oscar}.

 In recent years, many IC approaches have been proposed.
-Li et al.~\cite{Oscar} propose Oscar, a BERT-like architecture that includes object tags to ease semantic alignment between images and text.
-Zhang et al.~\cite{VinVL} build on top of Oscar with VinVL, introducing a new object detector and a modified version of the vision-and-language pre-training objectives.
-Wang et al.~\cite{OFA} propose OFA which introduces a unified instruction-based task representation and achieves SOTA performance in IC.
+Li et al.~\cite{Oscar} proposed Oscar, a BERT-like architecture that included object tags to ease semantic alignment between images and text.
+Zhang et al.~\cite{VinVL} built on top of Oscar with VinVL, introducing a new object detector and a modified version of the vision-and-language pre-training objectives.
+Wang et al.~\cite{OFA} proposed OFA that introduced a unified instruction-based task representation and achieved SOTA performance in IC.